acidonper/openshift4-advanced-cluster-security/docs/policies.md

 You can edit these categories create your own categories.
 Please visit [violations](./violations.md) for more examples about included policies with Red Hat Advanced Cluster Security for Kubernetes default installation.

+## Custom Policies

+In addition to using the default policies, you can also create custom policies in Red Hat Advanced Cluster Security for Kubernetes.

+To build a new policy, you can clone an existing policy or create a new one from scratch.

+- You can also create policies based on the filter criteria in the Risk view in the RHACS portal.
+- You can also use AND, OR, and NOT logical operators for policy criteria to create advanced policies.

+WIP

 ## Author

 Asier Cidon (@RedHat)